June 4, 2018

 Who Are the Members of the Family and What Are Their Roles?

 The Russell 2000 (IWM), is where I look to determine the direction for this particular index.
 It is a leading indicator for how much follow through the other 3 major indices (SPY, QQQ and DIA) might experience.

 This index represents 2000 small cap stocks, so it is an excellent way to gauge the health of many companies that manufacture and distribute goods and services within the United States.
 The Russell’s are “Granddad!”

 Not that IWM stands alone.
 Grandma is the Retail sector (XRT) - after all, she controls the family budget.
-As a measure of the U.S. economy and consumer confidence, the Retail sector has to keep up with the indices for sustained rallies.
+As a measure of the U.S. economy and consumer confidence, the Brick and Mortar Retail sector has to keep up with the indices for sustained rallies.

 Brother Regional Banks (KRE), well, he acts like the Prodigal Son.